L-X-T/rsg-basic-plus/labs/12_e2e_testing.md

    </p>
    </details>

-3. Now fire up your application with `npm start` or just `ng s` and test your e2e-testing by running `cypress run`.
+3. Now fire up your application with `ng serve` or just `ng s` and test your e2e-testing by running `cypress run`.

    **Note**: If you're using a **Nx workspace** you can just run `nx e2e flight-app-e2e`.